Clifton, Greater Manchester: Industry

 The Pilkington's Lancastrian Pottery was established in 1892.
 The Chloride Electrical Storage Company opened its battery factory at Clifton Junction in 1893.
 Magnesium Elektron Ltd built a large factory at Clifton Junction to produce magnesium metal in 1936.

 Governance

 Clifton was a township in the ecclesiastical parish of Eccles in the hundred of Salford in Lancashire.
-The township was dissolved in 1933 and its areas divided between Kearsley Urban District and the Municipal Borough of Swinton and Pendlebury.
+In 1866 Clifton became a separate civil parish, on 1 April 1933 the parish was abolished to form Swinton and Pendlebury, part also went to Kearsley and Clifton became part of the Municipal Borough of Swinton and Pendlebury and Kearsley Urban District.
+In 1931 the parish had a population of 2928.

 Geography

 Clifton lies five miles north west of Manchester on the A666 road (Manchester Road) to Bolton.
 The township covered 850 acres in the valley of the River Irwell, which forms the north east boundary.
 The Manchester-Preston railway line passes through and there was a junction with the line to Bury and Rossendale which opened to Rawtenstall in September 1846.

 The highest land rises to over 300 feet above sea level in the west of the township near the Worsley boundary and is moss land.
 The underlying rocks are New Red Sandstone between Clifton and Ringley while the rest of the township lies on the Middle Coal Measures of the Manchester Coalfield.

 Much of Clifton's boundary with Pendlebury is defined by Slack Brook which flows eventually into the Irwell not far from where Agecroft Power Station once stood.
 Slack Brook has been largely culverted for many years under landfill tipping since the 1950s.